marifyo/fggcosha/_posts/2015-11-01-octoberawareness.md

 We are Women!
 We are powerful!
 We can do much!

-When you wake up tomorrow, know that you have many gifts, know that you are empowered, know that you can make a difference that day, know that you DO make a difference, you add tremendous value; don’t ever let anyone tell you otherwise.
+When you wake up tomorrow, know that you have many gifts, know that you are empowered, know that you can make a difference that day, know that you DO make a difference, that you add tremendous value and don’t ever let anyone tell you otherwise.

 Step Out, Step Up, Be, Give, Live!